5 Ways to Pull Equity Out of Your Home

 Another option for accessing your home’s equity is through a cash-out refinance.
 This is where you replace your existing mortgage with a new, bigger mortgage and take the difference in cash.

-It works if interest rates are great and you have a significant amount of equity in your home.
-(Most lenders will only allow you to borrow up to 80% of your home’s equity, especially if you want a good rate.)
+It works if interest rates are lower than when you originally took out your mortgage and you have a significant amount of equity in your home.
 As a quick example: If your home is worth $300,000, the lender may be able to loan out $240,000.
 If your existing mortgage is $200,000 and you get the full $240,000, then approximately $40,000 (less any closing costs) could be refunded to you.

 When you sell your home, all of the equity that you have accumulated — less the costs associated with the sale — can be converted to cash.
 There is also the possibility for you to enter into a sale-leaseback arrangement.
 This is where you sell your home and then lease it back from the new owner.
 Just as with a sale, you gain access to almost all of the equity you’ve accumulated over the years.
 You also get to stay in your home, provided you find the lease agreement acceptable.

-With an equity sharing arrangement, the homeowner enters into an agreement with a company that provides some money to the homeowner in exchange for a percentage of the home’s appreciation.
+With an equity-sharing agreement, the homeowner enters into an agreement with a company that provides some money to the homeowner in exchange for a percentage of the home’s appreciation.
 The company is essentially an investor that bets on the value of your home rising.

 There typically isn’t a monthly payment.
 The investor gets their money back when you buy them out or sell the home.